Skip to content

 ./install.sh

-The installer extracts the chosen ref via git archive (so it never mutates your working tree), copies the scripts into ~/.local/share/cc-statusline/, and prints the JSON snippets to paste into ~/.claude/settings.json.
+It extracts the chosen ref via git archive (so it never mutates your working tree), copies the scripts into ~/.local/share/cc-statusline/, and prints the same snippets. ./install.sh --version v2.8.0 pins a release, ./install.sh --uninstall removes it.

 Configure Claude Code